caocmai/caocmai/README.md

 #### About Me
-Building iOS and web apps.
+I enjoy working with other people to solve coding problems or develop projects.
+I like to build user friendly iOS app and web apps.
 View projects on gitHub or on [my site](https://caomai.live/)

 #### Connect With Me